 Once you've found a new supplier to support your business IT services, you need a smooth handover to create the foundations of a long, happy partnership.

 Why do you want to switch IT support companies?

 You may decide to move IT support companies for a number of reasons.

 Perhaps your existing supplier is failing to comply with your IT support contract.
 Maybe your own business has changed and your existing contract is no longer adequate (e.g. you’ve moved to the cloud, while they still focus on supporting on-site hardware and software).
 Or perhaps your IT support costs are too high and you've found a better deal elsewhere.

 The contract with your existing support company may determine whether switching is realistic.
 If you're having problems with the supplier, it is usually best to try to resolve these amicably.
 Only consider switching if those discussions fail.

 Your business may be more dependent on its IT support company than on other suppliers.

-For instance, if your support company maintains your website and network, some of your company resources (website files, shared documents, etc) might be stored on computer equipment which it owns.
+For instance, if your support company maintains your website and network, some of your company resources (cloud file storage, shared documents, etc) might be stored on computer equipment which it owns.

 At the very least, your support company is likely to enjoy high-level access to your systems.
 This allows them to change vital settings and might give them the ability to lock you out of your own business IT services, effectively holding you to ransom.

 This scenario is unlikely to rear its head unless your supplier is seriously unethical.
-However, take backups of data if possible.
+However, you should always run your own, regular backups of data.
 And once you have switched suppliers, change passwords so your old support company cannot access your systems.